Hike Length: 2 miles

 Directions:

-To visit the falls, head east on US-64 from Lake Toxaway and turn left to get on NC-281 north.
-In just under a mile, bear left to get on Cold Mountain Road.
+From Brevard, head west on US-64 for about 15 miles and turn right on NC-281.
+Drive about 0.9 miles and turn left on Cold Mountain Road.
 Go 5.7 miles to the end of the road and turn left onto the gravel road.
 Go a short ways and turn right to reach the parking area.
 This is the Cold Mountain Gap access to Panthertown Valley.

 Map: